 There is a debate about whether chicks should be given perches or not.
 As long as the perches are 2-inches in width, there will be no problem of bent breastbones formed due to the perches.
 Lighter breeds prefer perches.

 The rearing house for chicks should be large enough to accommodate the waterer, feeder, as well as ample space in case of bad weather.
 If you’re using an adult chickens’ coop for your chicks, block the nest boxes with cardboard as this can form a bad habit of roosting in nest boxes.

 Keep a watchful eye on the chicks during their development phase.
 Those chicks which have some defect should be removed from the main flock to give other chicks more space and ample clean area for growing satisfactorily.

 You should also take precautionary measures by using cardboard to round off corners when you’re moving the flock to new houses.
-This has to be done in order to stop them huddling in corners and smothering each other.
+This has to be done in order to stop them from huddling in corners and smothering each other.

-Keep giving the chicks best quality feed.
+Keep giving the chicks the best quality feed.
 This should include a feed from reputed sources.
 Avoid scarps as they can upset the balanced ration.
 Chick crumbs with 20-22% protein content, should be fed.
 Turkey starter crumbs are another good option.